-- Avoid bending over, lifting (anything over 500g), pushing, pulling or straining for at least 6 weeks (this includes house work, lifting children, groceries etc). - You can move body in all directions it won't tear anything out as long as the movements are within your comfortable range, slow and controlled.
-Be careful with any sudden or straining movements, as this can result in sharp stabbing or pulling pain. - No driving for a minimum of three weeks.
-After three weeks, you should be able to drive when you can turn and look over your shoulder- so that you can change lanes safely.
-You must also be able to apply your brake heavily in an emergency, or able to turn the steering wheel comfortably. - Gentle walking around the house is good exercise after four weeks and at 6 weeks, you should be able to venture out of the house for longer walks.
-After 8 weeks you may be able to start exercising at 25% of your normal level, it is important to progressively increase your exercise level over a few weeks.
+- It is not unusual to walk 'bent-over' after the operation.
+It can take up to 4 weeks for you to comfortably straighten your back. - Once discharged from the hospital, small, short walks around the house are encouraged to prevent clots in the legs. - The post operative period can be an emotional time, feeling teary is normal and will pass. - Avoid bending over, lifting (anything over 500g), pushing, pulling, reaching or straining for at least 6 weeks (this includes house work, lifting children, groceries etc). - You can move body in all directions it won't tear anything out as long as the movements are slow, controlled and within your comfortable range.
+Be careful with any sudden or straining movements, as this can result in sharp stabbing or pulling pain, wound separation, and bleeding.

+- No driving for a minimum of 3-4 weeks.
+You should be able to drive when you can turn and look over your shoulder so that you can change lanes safely.
+You must also be able to apply your brake heavily in an emergency, or able to turn the steering wheel comfortably. - Gentle walking at home is good exercise within the first 4 weeks.
+It is recommended that you don't leave the house during this initial period. - You may start exercising at 25% of your normal level after 8 weeks, progressively increase the intensity over the following 4 weeks.
 Make sure you wear your supportive garment during your exercises for the first 3 months.
-Sit ups are not recommended for a minimum of 2 months. - Most patients with desk jobs can return to work after 4 weeks, but those with more manual jobs (especially repetitive or heavy arm movements) need a minimum of 8 weeks off work.
+Sit ups are not recommended for a minimum of 3 months. - Most patients with desk jobs can return to work after 4 weeks, but those with more manual jobs (especially heavy or repetitive arm movements) need a minimum of 8 weeks off work.